grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/05 constant-arrival-rate.md

 <Blockquote mod="note" title="Don't put sleep at the end of an iteration">

 The arrival-rate executors already pace the iteration rate through the `rate` and `timeUnit` properties.
-It's unnecessary to use a `sleep()` function at the end of the VU code.
+So it's unnecessary to use a `sleep()` function at the end of the VU code.

 </Blockquote>